RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Sharing instructions or materials related to weapons or explosives**
 - **Encouraging reckless behavior that poses a risk to oneself or others**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-**CIVILITY AND RESPECT**

-**All members are expected to treat each other with kindness and respect.
-To ensure that our community is a civil environment for everyone, the following is prohibited:**
+**CIVILITY AND RESPECT - All members are expected to treat each other with kindness and respect.
+To ensure that our community is a civil environment for everyone, the following is not allowed:**

 **Discrimination, Slurs, and Hate Speech - Any posts or discussions containing discrimination, slurs, or hate speech are strictly prohibited.
 This includes:**
 - **Age**